 Locating the Burneys: from the Margins to the Mainstream.

 Conference of the Burney Society (UK) Bishop Grosseteste University in Lincoln, 30 July-1 August 2019

-We are pleased to announce our Keynote Speakers: Prof. Gillian Dow, University of Southampton and Prof. Lorna Clark, Carleton University, Canada.
+We are pleased to announce our Keynote Speakers: Dr Gillian Dow, University of Southampton and Prof. Lorna Clark, Carleton University, Canada.

 Bishop Grosseteste University, 30 July-1 August 2019

 Tuesday 30 July

 Cleo O’Callaghan Yeoman (University of Edinburgh), ‘Marriage as the new mainstream: Evelina and the Bluestockings’

 Beth Cortese (Aarhus University), ‘Novel Developments: Frances Burney and the rise of the Heiress Novel’

 Montana Davies-Shuck (Northumbria University), ‘Marginalised Identities: Madame Duval and the physical representation of hostility to foppish bodies’

 Marie Egan (DCU Dublin), ‘In Frances Burney’s Bad Books’